Domestic policy of the second Trump administration: Military

 In November 2024, Trump's transition team was reportedly compiling a list of military officials involved in the withdrawal from Afghanistan, and investigating whether they could be court-martialed.
 They were also considering creating a commission to investigate the withdrawal, including whether some officials could be eligible for treason.
 During his campaign, Trump promised to use the military on American soil to fight "the enemy from within" which he described as "radical left lunatics" and Democratic politicians such as Adam Schiff.
 Upon taking office, Trump was described as politicizing the military and introducing culture war topics.
 Charles Q. Brown Jr., who was originally nominated by Trump, became the first African American to lead a branch of the United States Armed Forces.
 Trump abruptly dismissed Brown as Chairman of the Joint Chiefs of Staff on February 21, 2025.
 Trump subsequently announced that Brown would be replaced with John D. Caine.
 In January 2025, Trump signed Executive Order 14184 (Reinstating Service Members Discharged Under the Military's COVID-19 Vaccination Mandate).

 Trump signed Executive Order 14167 and through a memorandum created the National Defense Area.

-Trump signed Executive Order 14288 and has deployed federal forces in the United States.
+Trump signed Executive Order 14288 and domestic military deployments by the second Trump administration.

+The military renamed multiple bases after Confederate soldiers against the Naming Commission created by Congress.

+The administration terminated the Defense Department Advisory Committee on Women in the Services.

+The administration decreased the separation of military and police roles.